joe27g/EnhancedDiscord/README.md

 ### Explanation of files:

+- `theme.css` ~ CSS file that's imported by the main CSS file (`plugins/style.css` by default) in order to allow auto-updating.
+Not useful by itself.

 - `dom_shit.js` ~ File that's loaded when Discord starts.
 This file loads all plugins, etc.

 - `plugins` ~ Directory to store custom plugins.
 Examples/guides on how to create plugins coming soon:tm:.